sguzman/math-research/README.md

 - Representing a curve as a $R^2$ matrix of 1s and 0s where the 1s are the position of points of the curve
 - Multiplying two $R^2$ matrix curves to find intersection points
 - Extending the dimensions of a row as a operation by adding or substracting new rows or columns with 0s
+- For every class of functions (harmonics, elliptic, polynomials), there is a function involving the exponent of e that can emulate it to some degree